christopheboivin/test-containers/README.md

 Testing the [testcontainers](https://www.testcontainers.org) framework with some postgresql database

 ## Prerequisite
+- For building: having docker installed and running
-For running "in real life":
+- For running "in real life":
-Having a postgresql 12 server running with a user "user-test" matching the application.properties.
+  - Having a postgresql 12 server running with a user "user-test" matching the application.properties.
-This user must have the right to create tables.
+  - This user must have the right to create tables.

 ## Building
 `./mvnw package`